opentaps/open-climate-investing/book/Analyzing-Investments.md

 It could also help you make some money finding mispricings in the market, which is always a nice thing.

+#### Get Updates

+[Sign up](https://opentaps.org/subscribe) for our email newsletter to get updates on this book and the [Open Climate Investing project](https://github.com/opentaps/open-climate-investing).

 #### Disclaimer

 _This content is published for informational purposes only and not investment advice or inducement or advertising to purchase or sell any security.
 See [full disclaimer](Disclaimer.md)._